dasantonym/messaging-api/README.md

 # Talk to the hand!

-> Hand-to-hand conferencing @ CCL2022 Berlin
+> "Digital" communication for the post-conferencing age @ CCL2022 Berlin

 ## :fist: About